stephengeller/number-games-app/README.md

 ## Comments
-All our pages are rendered using ejs files in the views folder, splitting up the header and footers into separate ejs files in the partials folder.
+All pages are rendered using ejs files in the views folder, splitting up the header and footers into separate ejs files in the partials folder.
 Each game is a single-page app, with the javascript files loaded at the bottom of the ejs files.

 #### Future steps